Staff profile

 Biography

 I have a critical social psychology background.
 I am interested in how structural inequalities shape young people's experiences of violence and abuse in their communities, and their experience of harm reduction services.
-Adopting a contextual, critical, and zemiological approach, I am interested in understanding, demonstrating, and mitigating the ways in which policy and practice can contribute to young people's experiences of harm; particularly through the use of surveillance, or the utilisation of children's rights issues to justify oppressive policing, sentencing and immigration reform.
+In particular I am interested in exploring the politicisation of child welfare issues to authorise oppressive policing, sentencing and immigration reform.

 Research interests